trison/api-intro/README.md

     		https://api.sendwithus.com/api/v1/send
 ```

-Here we are using the cURL command to send a POST request, authenticating with your API key, sending the email data, which goes to the *send* URL.
+Here we are using the cURL *-X POST* command to send a POST request, authenticating using *-u* with your API key, using *-d* to send the email data in JSON format, which all goes to the */send* URL.